jonatanhanson/react-sls-boilerplate/README.md

 <h3>React Serverless Boilerplate</h3>

   Boilerplate to quickly get started with development of web apps and APIs.
-  Includes: React, Serverless API, Eslint, Prettier and  Helsingborg Stad Styleguide.
+  Including setup of: React, Serverless API, Eslint, Prettier and Helsingborg Stad Styleguide.